LattePandaTeam/Docs/content/3rd_delta_edition/os.md

 The following contents will take the Windows OS installation as an example to demonstrate.

 * The installation steps for Windows 10 and Windows 11 are same.
-* We will use the system image file provided by LattePanda team, with all hardware drivers pre-installed and ready to use,  which is simple and fast for your experience.
+* We will use the official system image file(provided by LattePanda team) with all hardware drivers pre-installed and ready to use, bringing you a fast and ultimate experience.
 * The system will be installed on the eMMC by default.

 ### What You Will Need